 5. Written Rules or By-laws.
-The Association is and will be governed by written rules or by-laws which may be changed only by a majority vote of a quorum of residents as defined by the Association's by-laws who are present at a meeting after notice was given of the time, date, location, and purpose.
+The Association is and will be governed by written rules or by-laws which may be changed only by a majority vote of a quorum of Residents as defined by the Association's by-laws who are present at a meeting after notice was given of the time, date, location, and purpose.

 6. Meetings.
-Regular meetings open to attendance by residents are required to be held and are held at least twice per year at times and places that are reasonably convenient to residents, that notice will be given of these meetings, and that residents have reasonable opportunity to make known their views on matters of common interest at the meetings.
+Regular meetings open to attendance by Residents are required to be held and are held at least twice per year at times and places that are reasonably convenient to Residents, that notice will be given of these meetings, and that Residents have reasonable opportunity to make known their views on matters of common interest at the meetings.

 6.09: continued

 7. Board.
-The Association's Board Members are elected from residents whom the Association represents.
-The Association's by-laws shall establish a procedure for the election of the Association's officers, who may be elected by the Board or by all of the residents whom the Association represents.
+The Association's Board Members are elected from Residents whom the Association represents.
+The Association's by-laws shall establish a procedure for the election of the Association's officers, who may be elected by the Board or by all of the Residents whom the Association represents.

 8. Elections.
-Elections of Board Members are required to be held and are held on a regular basis at least once every three years pursuant to a fair election procedure which shall impose no unnecessary restrictions on residents desiring to run for the Board and which shall entitle every represented resident to vote after notice of the time and place of the election, and; that each election shall be supervised by a disinterested person or organization with experience in supervising elections who shall provide the LHA with a certificate attesting to the fairness of the election.
+Elections of Board Members are required to be held and are held on a regular basis at least once every three years pursuant to a fair election procedure which shall impose no unnecessary restrictions on Residents desiring to run for the Board and which shall entitle every represented Resident to vote after notice of the time and place of the election, and; that each election shall be supervised by a disinterested person or organization with experience in supervising elections who shall provide the LHA with a certificate attesting to the fairness of the election.

 9. Recall Elections.
-Recall elections may be held to unseat and replace an LTO Board Member at any time but only upon written request which specifies the reason for the recall election and which is signed by one or more residents in at least two households or 10% or more of the households represented, whichever is greater.
+Recall elections may be held to unseat and replace an LTO Board Member at any time but only upon written request which specifies the reason for the recall election and which is signed by one or more Residents in at least two Households or 10% or more of the Households represented, whichever is greater.
 Recall elections must be held in accordance with the requirements of 760 CMR 6.09(2)(a)8.

 10. Board Vacancies.
 The Association's by-laws establish a process for special elections or other procedures for filling vacancies that may occur on its Board between regular elections.